How To Buy & Register A Domain Name

 What to Consider When Buying a Domain Name

 Ideally, whichever domain name you pick for your project will stick with you for a very long time.
 That means you need to give the choice a lot of thought.
 Let’s go over some things to consider before and during the process of buying a domain name.

 Keeping an Eye Out for Hidden Fees

 Usually, you’ll also see how much it costs to register each domain for a year.
-However, some registrars will also tack on additional charges to your purchase or offer you extras, such as domain privacy.
+However, some registrars will also tack on additional charges to your purchase or offer you extras, such as domain privacy or domain lock.

 To get a full picture of what your domain will cost, add it to your cart and go through the checkout process until you see the final pricing, but don’t complete the purchase.
 This way, you’ll know exactly how much you’ll end up spending, and can avoid extra charges for features you don’t need.

 Domain names are part of the public record.
 That means anyone can look up who owns a particular domain.
 This can be problematic, as those records often contain sensitive information.
 Privacy protection should be included when you buy a domain name.

 What you can do to protect your information is sign up for domain privacy (also known as Whois) while buying your domain.
 Every reputable registrar will offer this option to protect your information from prying eyes.

 If you use Whois privacy, when someone tries to look up your domain they’ll just see some proxy information: